-In behavioral psychology, a conditioned response is a learned response to a conditioned stimulus.
+In behavioral psychology, a conditioned response refers to a Pavlovian response to a conditioned stimulus.
 In simple terms, it is the response we choose to give in a situation because we think is the correct response.

 Examples of conditioned responses include a cat running for food when a bell rings, a student shouting out the correct answer when a teacher asks a times tables question, and even the learned response of “you’re welcome!” when someone says “thank you.”